capytaine/capytaine/README.md

 It is based on version 2 of [Nemoh](https://lheea.ec-nantes.fr/logiciels-et-brevets/nemoh-presentation-192863.kjsp), which has been developed by Gérard Delhommeau, Aurélien Babarit et al., (École Centrale de Nantes) and was distributed under the Apache License 2.0.

 Some core Fortran routines of Capytaine coming from Nemoh version 2 are also available under the Apache License 2.0.
-They can be found in the [`capytaine/green_functions/libDelhommeau`](https://github.com/capytaine/capytaine/tree/master/capytaine/green_functions/libDelhommeau) directory of Capytaine's repository.
+They can be found in the [`capytaine/green_functions/libDelhommeau`](https://github.com/capytaine/capytaine/tree/master/libs/libDelhommeau) directory of Capytaine's repository.

-Capytaine includes code from [meshmagick](https://github.com/LHEEA/meshmagick/) by François Rongère (École Centrale de Nantes), licensed under the GNU General Public License (GPL).